-The fourth and last stop on the grand slam tennis tour is the US Open.
+The US Open Championships are the fourth and final stop on the grand slam tennis tour.

 This guide will show you everything you need to know about one of the world’s most prestigious annual sporting events.

 Online betting sites for the United States Open